-- It can effectively destroy specific areas of cancer within the prostate while preserving normal prostate tissue and function.
+It can kill areas of cancer in the prostate without harming normal prostate tissue and function.

 High-Intensity Focused Ultrasound